arezkisaba/AzureDevOps.PBIColorifier/README.md

 - Chrome (Manifest V3)
 - Other Chromium-based browsers

+## Privacy

+This extension prioritizes user privacy and operates with minimal data interaction.
+For detailed information about data handling and privacy practices, please see our [Privacy Policy](PRIVACY_POLICY.md).

 ## Contributing

 Feel free to submit issues and enhancement requests.
 Pull requests are welcome for improvements and additional color customizations.